lubeda/EsphoMaTrix/README.md

 #### force screen

 with the select component you can select, from a dropdown, which screen to show next.
 As with the force service if the chosen screen/icon isn't active nothing will happen.
+The state of the select componenten doesn't reflect the actual display because it is published only all 120s.
+You should also consider to not record this state in your history.

 ```
 ehmtx: